KlosStepan/blog/content/blog/5-mysql-k8s/index.md

 ====
 ROOT_PASSWORD:  11 bytes
 ```
-## Create PV and PVC on it.
-Create MySQL Deployment using PVC as storage
+## I. Create PV and PVC on it.
+Create MySQL Deployment using PVC as a storage.
+<ins>Files/Scripts</ins>
 - Kubernetes **Persistent Volume** and **Persistent Volume Claim** `1-pv-pvc-mysql.yaml`.
 ```yaml
 apiVersion: v1